anyars-encarta/AwesomeBooks-with-ES6/README.md

 ### Tech Stack <a name="tech-stack"></a>

-> This awesome book project bulit with HTML , CSS and Javascript
+> This awesome book project bulit with HTML , CSS and

 <!-- Features -->